Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Remove the identities public key from the share info of the folder in the index metadata file, increment the version
+1. Remove the identities public key from the share info of the folder in the index metadata file, set the device id and increment the version
 1. Upload the new index metadata file
 1. For each directory in the share recursively:
     1. Create a new directory key **dk1**